 I love to have a quick fantasy game on the go, so discovering that DraftKings offers native apps only for the UK, US, and Canada was disappointing.
 As an Australian based punter, you can only play via their web-based app.
 That can be a deal-breaker for many players who prefer to bet on the movie via custom made iOS or Android apps.
 It almost made me quit DraftKings at one point.

 But on the bright side, the web-based app works great.
 It’s snappy, easy to use and offers the full range of sports and fantasy league types.
 I have been using it for quite some time now, and my experience so far is highly positive.
-If you opt-out to use this app, there is no need to download anything.
-Just enter the DraftKings via a mobile browser and start playing!
+If you decide to use this app, there is no need to download anything.
+Just enter the DraftKings via a mobile browser and start playing! if you still want to learn more about the DraftKings mobile experience, take a look at our dedicated review.

 In case the lack of native mobile apps isn’t acceptable for you, my suggestion is to check out Draftstars.
 They have an excellent mobile presence and a great range of Australian fantasy sports.
 Since DraftKings is such a renowned company, I assume that they’ll release Aussie native apps very soon.
 When that happens, Aussiebet will be first to notify you.